shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/8-troubleshoot-site-to-site-vpn-gateway-connectivity.md

 1. Paste the value you copied into the **Shared key (PSK)** and click on **Save**.
 This is to make sure that the values match.

-## Task-6: Test the issue is resolved
+## Task 6: Test the issue is resolved

 Repeat the steps you did in the previous exercise to see if the two VMs can connect to each other.
 Using the Cloud Shell on the right and the Azure portal, follow these steps: